EdAncerys/bank_tech_test/README.md

 ### Final Product Functionality

-As a User able to perform bank transaktion such as deposit to bank account, witdraw from bank account, print bank statements.
+As a User able to perform bank transactions such as a deposit to a bank account, withdraw from a bank account, print bank statements.

-Account transactiosn stored in local storage.
+Account transactions stored in local storage.

 ### RSpec and test coverage